tharaka911/tharaka911/README.md

 </div>

 - 👀 I'm interested in web technologies and cloud-native application development
-- 🌱 I'm currently learning AWS and Laravel framework
+- 🌱 I'm currently woking with GoLang and Redis
 - 💞️ I'm looking to collaborate on your web development project.
 - 📫 How to reach me - you can reach me via LinkedIn if you have any further questions or want to collaborate on a web development project.
 I'm happy to help! www.linkedin.com/in/tharaka11